jupyterlab/extension-examples/settings/README.md

 This example makes use of the _Signal_ concept used in JupyterLab.
 To get more information about the signals, you can look at the [signal example](../basics/signals/README.md).

+You may be interested to save state variables instead of settings; i.e. save variables that the user is not aware of (e.g. the current opened widgets).
+For that, you will need another core token `IStateDB` (see [that example](../state/README.md) for more information).